• Home

 3. Advance Healthcare Directive (AHD)

-An AHD is a written statement outlining the specific medical or surgical treatments you consent to, or refuse to consent to, in the event you become unable to make or communicate those decisions yourself in the future.
+This is a written statement outlining the specific medical or surgical treatments you consent to, or refuse to consent to, in the event you become unable to make or communicate those decisions yourself in the future.

-• Clarity for Professionals: It lets your family, carers, and healthcare professionals know your firm wishes regarding your treatment.
+• Clarity for Professionals: It lets your family, carers, and healthcare professionals know your wishes regarding your treatment.

 • Capacity Requirement: Crucially, an AHD only comes into effect if you lose capacity and can no longer communicate your wishes directly.